Talisman Games

 What time is the turn processing schedule set for on the due date?

-It is 11:59:59 PM in the player's local time zone on the due date.
+The official turn deadline is 11:59:59 PM in the player's local time zone on the due date.
 That means that turns are actually processed after all time zones have had their midnight, early the next morning in the GM's time zone.

 Are reminders sent out to players as a turn deadline approaches?